What is a firewall?

 If you have broadband, it's especially important to have a firewall because your computer is permanently online, giving people (or their destructive or prying computer programs) plenty of time to try to attack it.

 A firewall can consist of software – that is, a computer program – or hardware.
 A software firewall is the most important one to have.
-However, if your computer's operating system is Windows XP, Vista or 7, it will already have the built-in Windows firewall.
+However, if your computer's operating system is Windows 10 it will already have the built-in Windows firewall called Windows Defender (see Microsoft's instructions of how to turn on Windows Defender).
 And these days, most broadband routers incorporate a hardware firewall.

 There is lots more advice on internet safety on the Get Safe Online website.